 What is a democratic leadership style?

 The word democratic may make you think of a commonly associated phrase: majority rules.
 But that concept doesn’t quite align with effective democratic leadership.
 As Philadelphia-based leadership coach Mike Krupit points out, “Nothing done by a majority rules committee comes out well.”
 A democratic leader is still leading — not simply handing decision-making responsibility off to the group.
-That means the leader is either making the ultimate decision or guiding the group to do so.
+That means the democratic leader is either making the ultimate decision or guiding the group to do so.

 When Krupit coaches clients in leadership, he breaks democratic leadership into two categories: consultative and collaborative.